Futurama: Episodes

+This list follows the season box sets, which feature the episodes in the original production season order, ignoring the order of broadcast.
+The Hulu revival has alternatively been titled the eighth and ninth seasons (production), and the eleventh and twelfth seasons (broadcast).
+The tenth and eleventh production seasons will also be considered as Futurama's thirteenth and fourteenth broadcast seasons.

 Production

 Development

-The television network Fox expressed a strong desire in the mid-1990s for Matt Groening to create a new series after the success of his previous series, The Simpsons, and began conceiving Futurama during this period.
-In 1996, he enlisted David X. Cohen, then a writer and producer for The Simpsons, to assist in developing the show.
+The television network Fox expressed a strong desire in the mid-1990s for Matt Groening to create a new series after the success of his previous series, The Simpsons; Groening began conceiving Futurama during this period.
+In 1995, he enlisted David X. Cohen, then a writer and producer for The Simpsons, to assist in developing the show.
 The two spent time researching science fiction books, television shows, and films.
 When they pitched the series to Fox in April 1998, Groening and Cohen had composed many characters and story lines; Groening claimed they had gone "overboard" in their discussions.
 Groening described trying to get the show on the air as "by far the worst experience of my grown-up life".

 Fox ordered thirteen episodes.
 Immediately after, however, Fox feared the themes of the show were not suitable for the network and Groening and Fox executives argued over whether the network would have any creative input into the show.
 With The Simpsons, the network has no input.
 Fox was particularly disturbed by the concept of suicide booths, Doctor Zoidberg, and Bender's anti-social behavior.
 Groening explains, "When they tried to give me notes on Futurama, I just said: 'No, we're going to do this just the way we did Simpsons.'
 And they said, 'Well, we don't do business that way anymore.'
 And I said, 'Oh, well, that's the only way I do business.'"
 The episode "I, Roommate" was produced to address Fox's concerns, with the script written to their specifications.
 Fox strongly disliked the episode, but after negotiations, Groening received the same independence with Futurama.

-The name Futurama comes from a pavilion at the 1939 New York World's Fair.
+The name Futurama comes from a pavilion at the 1939 New York World's Fair (as later mentioned in the opening caption of the episode "The Inhuman Torch").
 Designed by Norman Bel Geddes, the Futurama pavilion depicted how he imagined the world would look in 1959.
 Many other titles were considered for the series, including Aloha, Mars! and Doomsville, which Groening notes were "resoundly rejected, by everyone concerned with it".
 It takes approximately six to nine months to produce an episode of Futurama.
 The long production time results in several episodes being worked on simultaneously.

-Executive producers

-Groening and Cohen served as executive producers and showrunners during the show's entire run, and also functioned as creative consultants.
-Ken Keeler became an executive producer for Season 4 and subsequent seasons.